hgcwei/CPPVec/README.md

-# CPPVec： an accurate coding potential predictor based on a distributed representation of protein sequence
+# CPPVec：an accurate coding potential predictor based on a distributed representation of protein sequence